pedroopvl/pedroopvl/README.md

 # Hello, My name is Pedro Paulo!

-## Full Stack Developer
+## Web Developer
-I am Brazilian, Technician in Systems Development and Full-Stack Developer, I have experience in web systems development and am constantly learning to further specialize in the field of technology.
+I am Brazilian, Technician in Systems Development and Web Developer, I have experience in web systems development and am constantly learning to further specialize in the field of technology.

 ## My Skills